ptrpfa/FoodFlow/submissions/README.md

     ```
     docker run -it --rm -v /var/run/docker.sock:/var/run/docker.sock -v $HOME/.kube/config:/root/.kube/config skyish/food-flow:mac
     ```
 7. Once an interactive terminal within the Docker container has been obtained, ensure that all the containers in the `food-flow` namespace are running.
-This process may take a while as the project consists of 11 different microservices that need to be executred togehter with other load-balancing and scaling operations!
+This process may take a while as the project consists of 11 different microservices that need to be executed together with other load-balancing and scaling operations!
     ```
     # Within Docker container
     kubectl get all -n food-flow